4d/go-mobile/docs/special-features/deep-linking.md

 title: Deep Linking
 ---

-> **OBJECTIVES**
->
-> Share iOS app content using Deep Linking.

-> **PREREQUISITES**
->
-> Apple Developer account

-4D v18 R5 includes a new great feature!
-You're now able to share the content that you're currently viewing with all of your collegues.
-How does it work?
+Thanks to the **deep linking** feature, you can share the content that you're currently viewing with all of your collegues.
 Here's an illustration demonstrating deep linking:

 ![Deep linking animation](img/4d-for-ios-deeplinking.gif)

 There are two ways to implement deep linking in iOS: **URL scheme** and **Universal Links**.
 While URL schemes are a well-known method for deep linking, Universal links are the new way that Apple has implemented to easily connect your webpage and your app under the same link.

+## Comparison of deep linking modes

+### URL Scheme

-Here's a comparision between the two options which are available in the project editor:
+Here is a comparison between the two options which are available in the project editor:

-## URL Scheme

 | PROS  | CONS |
 |---------------|----------------|